Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - https://github.com/FoundationAgents/OpenManus

-Topic Four: An Agent That Can Operate a Computer and Become More Proficient Over Time
+Topic 4: An Agent That Can Operate a Computer and Become More Proficient Over Time

 Problem Description:

-Current AI Agents do not typically learn from past experiences when performing repetitive tasks.
-Most Agents, regardless of how many times a task is executed, approach it as if it were the first time, making repeated mistakes.
+Current AI Agents typically do not learn from past experiences when performing repetitive tasks.
+Most agents, regardless of how many times a task is executed, approach each task as if it were the first time, repeating the same mistakes.

-The goal of this topic is to build an Agent that can learn from experience.
-After completing a task, the Agent can summarize successful experiences, forming “knowledge” or “shortcuts,” and directly utilize this knowledge when encountering the same or similar tasks next time, significantly improving execution speed and success rate.
+The goal of this topic is to build an agent that can learn from experience.
+After completing a task, the agent should be able to summarize successful experiences, forming “knowledge” or “shortcuts,” and directly utilize this knowledge when encountering the same or similar tasks in the future, thereby significantly improving execution speed and success rate.

 Scenario Setting: